 If you’re looking for a celebration of culture and tradition, then the Sidmouth Folk Festival is one for the holiday itinerary.
 Full of community spirit and with a goal to showcase and commemorate traditional music, dance and song, this annual festival is a buffet for the cultural senses - and 2024 is its 70th year!
 Allow yourself to be swept up in the momentum of the festival and join them as they keep ‘an ear to the past and an eye on the future’.

 When: 16th – 18th August

 Access: Parking passes can be bought online or there are free shuttle busses from Feniton Station

 With a name like Beautiful Days, it’s easy to start looking forward to this weekend festival before you’ve even bought your ticket.
-This year’s theme of peace and love pairs perfectly with a tremendous line-up of greats from The Levellers to The Dandy Warhols alongside the added extras we’ve come to love including live theatre and some good old fashioned festival yoga.
-Oh and a collection of food traders and real ale bars to keep the stomach fed as well as the soul!
+This year the festival is celebrating its 21st year, with some incredible names stepping onto the stage, including Fishermen's Friends and Badly Drawn Boy.
+You can also look forward to the added extras we’ve come to know and love, including live theatre and some good old fashioned festival yoga.
+Oh, and a collection of food traders and real ale bars to keep the stomach fed as well as the soul!

 Explore cottages in Honiton.

 Access: Parking tickets can be purchased online